 - Testing and other assessments tools are critical tools in helping to predict job performance.

 Wherever you can, test the candidate.
 Something as simple as an intelligence test, or ideally, a test that relates specifically to the candidate’s work.
-There are plenty of tests available for candidates applying for technical roles, and personality assessments can help choose those in sales, supervisory, or management positions.
+There are plenty of tests available for candidates applying for technical roles.
 However, there are so many different types and qualities of evaluations; this is another topic in itself.

 So, what does the future of the In-Person interview look like?
 Will the programmers in Artificial Intelligence (AI) develop an Algorithm delivered by a robot in the office lobby predict the next perfect hire without an in-person interview?
 Not likely, not any time soon anyway.
 Besides, with that kind of interview, the candidate may decide to drop out of the process.
 Why would a high performing candidate want to work for someone who uses an AI Robot instead of taking the time to meet them face-to-face in the process?